unicode-org/message-format-wg/spec/formatting.md

 1. If the _expression_ includes an _operand_, resolve its value.
    If this fails, use a _fallback value_ for the _expression_.
-2. Based on the _function_ starting sigil and _name_,
+2. _Resolve the name_ of the _function_ and, based on the starting sigil,
    find the appropriate function implementation from the _function registry_.
    If the registry does not define an implementation for this _name_, emit an Unknown Function error and use a _fallback value_ for the _expression_.
-3. Resolve the _option_ values to a mapping of string identifiers to values.
+4. If the _expression_ includes _options_, resolve the _options_ to a mapping
+   of string identifiers to values.
    For each _option_:
+   - _Resolve the name_ of the option.
    - If its right-hand side successfully resolves to a value, bind the _name_ of the _option_ to the resolved value in the mapping.
    - Otherwise, do not bind the _name_ of the _option_ to any value in the mapping.
-4. Call the function implementation with the following arguments:
+6. Call the function implementation with the following arguments:

    - The current _locale_.
    - The resolved mapping of _options_.